Back to menu

 Photo: Francis Brenders.

 The shrine was excavated for the first time in 1870, and then filled with earth again.
 The final excavation took place in 1914.
 The year 1870 was decisive in the Risorgimento, the Italian unification.
 Victor Emmanuel II was king of the new Italian state.
 He entered Rome on 20 September 1870.
 The pope, Pius IX, was left with the Vatican only.
 Ostia, until now part of the Papal States, became the property of the new Italian government.
 The graffito may well be linked to these events.
 It is also possible that they refer to Victor Emmanuel III, who reigned from 1900 until his abdication in 1946.
-Be that as it may, it is fitting to end our tour with a visit to the monument of Victor Emmanuel in Rome.
+Be that as it may, it is fitting to end our tour with a visit to the monument of Victor Emmanuel II in Rome.

-The Monument of Victor Emmanuel in Rome.
+The Monument of Victor Emmanuel II in Rome.

 Photo: Wikimedia, Fczarnowski.